Are you heading to China soon, and wondering what you should wear there? I can help with that!

 The ideal shoes for walking in China.
 Image supplied by Mike Cairnduff.

-- You’ll probably do a lot of walking in China, so make sure you bring a good pair of walking shoes
+• You’ll do a lot of walking in China (and there are steps and stairs everywhere), so bring a good pair of walking shoes

-- If you’re brave enough to use public squat toilets, don’t wear fancy shoes because you’ll be standing in pee
+• If you’re brave enough to use public squat toilets, don’t wear fancy shoes because you’ll be standing in pee a lot of the time

 What to wear in China in summer

-Southern China (e.g. Shenzhen) is humid in the summer, while northern China (e.g. Beijing) is hot and dry.
+Southern China (e.g. Shenzhen) gets insanely humid and tropical, while northern China (e.g. Beijing) gets really hot and dry.

 Regardless of your holiday destination, make sure you:

-- Bring sunglasses, and an umbrella if you’re really anti-sun.
+• Bring a hat and sunglasses, and an umbrella if you’re really anti-sun.

 What to wear in China in winter